GUT-AI/gut-ai/README.md

 ## DAO Foundation

 The __GUT-AI Foundation__ has a *supportive* role, while acting as a catalyst in order to accelerate the GUT-AI Initiative, but *without interfering* with the __decentralized__ nature of the whole initiative.
-In other words, the GUT-AI Foundation is a merely a *pure subset* of the initiative.
+In other words, the GUT-AI Foundation is merely a *pure subset* of the initiative.

 ## License